 The beloved mascot was allowed in UVa lecture halls and nearly everywhere else around town.
 Even local restaurants with signs reading, “No Dogs Allowed,” wrote below in parentheses, “except Seal.”
 He was fed by different fraternities as well as the University Cafeteria and could often be found at the home of the late Dr. Charles Frankel, a long-time football team doctor at UVa.

 Seal’s claim to fame came in 1949 during halftime of the Pennsylvania football game at Franklin Field in Philadelphia.
 Wearing a blue blanket embossed with a large orange “V,” Seal walked from the 50-yard line to the Pennsylvania sideline where the Penn cheerleaders had placed their megaphones.
 The rest of the event was recounted as follows in the Cavalier Daily.
 “Slowly he walked from midfield to the Quaker side.
 Indifferently he inspected their cheerleading appurtenances.
+Catalogue AU is a great place to find some new Halloween deals from sources like Coles Catalogue.
 Eighty thousand people watched with bated breath.
 Coolly, insolently, Seal lifted a leg–the rest is history.”
 Virginia went on to win its seventh straight game of the season 26-14 and Seal later came to be known as Caninus Megaphonus Pennsylvanus.